 Obstetricians, who are doctors specialising in pregnancy and birth, usually carry out caesareans.
 You’d be in an operating theatre during the procedure.

 The actual birth takes five to ten minutes and you can usually have skin-to-skin contact with your baby straight after they’re born.
-It can take 40 to 50 minutes to complete the procedure, including removing the placenta through the same cut and stitching you up afterwards (NHS Choices, 2016).
+It can take 40 to 50 minutes to complete the procedure, including removing the placenta through the same cut and stitching afterwards (NHS Choices, 2016).

 What are the different types of caesarean birth?